stevemussmann/GTseqTools/README.md

 	- A missing genotype for a locus should be recorded as a single '0' (e.g., genotype = `0`).
 	- Usage of other characters in the genotype data will likely result in the program throwing error messages.
 	- Exceptions to this rule exist for the sex ID loci, which can be coded as sex genotypes (e.g., `XX`, `XY`, etc.), **but only if the `-d / --sexid` option is used** since this option will strip these loci from the data file before any file conversions take place.
+- Your input file should not contain multiple individuals with the same sample name.
+The default program behavior is to screen for duplicated sample names and exit if any are detected.
+Alternatively, you can try to force duplicated names to be unique with the `-Q / --identquit` option.

 If you are using the GTscore pipeline for genotyping, I have [forked a copy of this repository](https://github.com/stevemussmann/GTscore) and included my [transposeDataGTscore.pl](https://github.com/stevemussmann/GTscore/blob/master/transposeDataGTscore.pl) script which will mostly transform the GTscore genotype outputs to a format compatible with `GTseqTools`.
 Just add and populate the 'Population ID' column, do the same for any desired / necessary optional columns, and then save the file in .csv or .xlsx format.
 Make sure the worksheet is titled 'Final Genotypes' if using .xlsx format.